TheCodingDojo/student_md_docs/CA-OC/vscode_settings.md

   - runs `.html` file as a live server that auto refreshes page when changes are made
 - open in browser
   - right click `.html` file tab to open in browser
+- Live Share
+  - the one by Microsoft

 ## Recommended Settings